 Produced in partnership with Maegen Morrison and Danette Antao of Hogan Lovells.
 This Practice Note explains the cash box structure and the principles behind its use in connection with a proposed placing by a public limited company incorporated in the UK admitted to listing on the Official List of the Financial Conduct Authority and to trading on the Main Market of the London Stock Exchange.
 This Practice Note is equally applicable to a public limited company incorporated in the UK which is admitted to trading on AIM if a cash box structure for a placing is used.

 This Practice Note introduces the regime for regulation of the manufacture and sale of medical devices in the EU under Directive 93/42/EEC on medical devices, Directive 90/385/EEC on active implantable medical devices and Directive 98/79/EC on in vitro diagnostic medical devices.
-It explains how devices are classified, assessed (by completion of a conformity assessment) and CE marked.
+It explains how devices were classified, assessed (by completion of a conformity assessment) and CE marked.
 This Practice Note also considers the advertising and promotion or medical devices, counterfeit medical devices, 3D printing and mobile health.

 This Practice Note provides an overview of the laws and regulations relating to cybersecurity, examining the entities that are required to comply with such rules, their security obligations, the notification requirements in the event of a breach, and the consequences of failing to comply.
 It also contains practical guidance on what it takes to be cybersecurity breach ready and managing a cyber attack.

 This Practice Note deals with influencer marketing in Germany.
-It is aimed at social media influencers as well as at brand owners engaging in advertising.
+It is aimed at social media talent as well as at brand owners engaging in advertising.
 This Practice Note focuses on labelling and disclosure requirements, sanctions, and oversight for insufficient disclosure.
 Subsistence of copyright in the sponsored content and key provisions in relevant agreements are also covered.

 Produced in partnership with Maegen Morrison and Danette Antao of Hogan Lovells.
 This Practice Note looks at the role and responsibilities of the key adviser appointed by a company whose securities are admitted to trading on the High Growth Segment of the Main Market as well as the application and approval process and disciplinary regime applicable to Key Advisers.